Vacancy: The Ultimate Indianapolis Rental Property Cash Flow Killer

 We always advise our Central Indiana Investors to consider vacancy as an associated cost of owning a rental property and to budget accordingly.
 A general rule of thumb is to expect your property to be vacant for at least one month out of the year or, at a minimum, 8%.
 Most industry experts will argue that 10% is a better number.

-Fortunately, vacancy is currently at a cyclical low nationally, and Indianapolis is set to see a vacancy rate of 6.9%, which is down 70 basis points from 2016 according to homeunion.com.
+Fortunately, vacancy is currently at a cyclical low nationally, and Indianapolis is set to see a vacancy rate of 6.11% according to deptofnumbers.com.

 Even though single family home vacancy rates are on the decline, it’s critical to be prepared for when your property sits vacant longer than you anticipated.

 There aren’t many circumstances where having an empty property is a good thing – that’s fairly obvious.
 But there are several negative consequences that can come from vacancy that you may not have considered, including: